google-deepmind/mujoco/doc/XMLreference.rst

    a texture is referenced from a material applied to a regular object, the effect is equivalent to a cube map.
 Note however that the images suitable for skyboxes are rarely suitable for texturing objects.

-   The **2d** type may be the most familiar to users, however it is only suitable for planes and height fields.
-This is because the texture coordinate generator is trying to map a 2D image to 3D space, and as a result there are entire curves on the object surface that correspond to the same texture pixel.
-For a box geom for example, the two faces whose normals are aligned with the Z axis of the local frame appear normal, while the other four faces appear stretched.
-For planes this is not an issue because the plane is always normal to the local Z axis.
-For height fields the sides enclosing the terrain map appear stretched, but in that case the effect is actually desirable.
+   The **2d** type maps a 2D image to a 3D object using :ref:`texture coordinates<asset-mesh-texcoord>` (a.k.a UV
+   coordinates).
+However, UV coordinates are only available for meshes.
+For primitive geoms, the texture is mapped to the object surface using the local XY coordinates of the geom, effectively projecting the texture along the Z axis.
+   This sort of mapping is only suitable for planes and height fields, since their top surfaces always face the Z axis.
    2d textures can be rectangular, unlike the sides of cube textures which must be square.
 The scaling can be controlled with the texrepeat attribute of :ref:`material <asset-material>`.
-The data can be loaded from a singlefile or created procedurally.
+The data can be loaded from a single file or created procedurally.

 .. _asset-texture-content_type: